duckets/dj-tuition/content/en/homepage/contact.md

 ---
 title: "Contact"
-weight: 5
+weight: 6
 header_menu: true
 ---

+Get in touch to chat about booking a lesson!

 {{<contact_list>}}

-Get in touch!